ThinkingJoules/distributed-web-data/tokenless-blockchain.md

 I still don't fully understand all the nuances of SnowBall consensus, as it is first in a new class of consensus protocols (leader-less).
 If anyone has a handle on it and can answer my questions, please reach out!

+# Scaling
+By removing the token/transfers, we no longer need to worry about the double spend problem.
+We only need to worry about colluding chain re-writes.
+We are using this form of blockchain for:
+- Getting a diverse set of actors to enforce the rules/observe
+- Acting as some form of permissionless Registrar (central log of core data)

+I believe that doing things of this nature can give us more flexibility in how we shard the network to gain horizontal scaling.
+We don't need *every* observer validating everything.
+We just need *enough* observers to reduce the chance that an entire shard could collude to allow some subset of info to be rewritten.
+The game theory changes quite a bit when there is no liquid/extractable value.
+All that I know about sharding blockchains is in the context of token-based chains.
+I know that it basically never works out well.
+In short, it is very difficult.
+Since we using blockchains slightly differently I think we need to re-examine sharding techniques through a different lens.
+I don't have any particular approach in mind, but I think we just need to be careful to not write-off techniques that have been discarded by the token-based chains.